-Continuing its tradition of exploring the output of contemporary Greek Jewish artists, the Jewish Museum of Greece presents the exhibition ‘Open Window’ by artist Lydia Abastado.
-The exhibition, comprising 25 paintings, is currently on show in the Museum’s Contemporary Art Gallery, and is the twelfth art exhibit organised since its inauguration.
+Continuing its tradition of exploring the output of contemporary Greek Jewish artists, the Jewish Museum of Greece presented the exhibition “Open Window” by artist Lydia Abastado.
+The exhibition, comprising 25 paintings, was on show in the Museum’s Contemporary Art Gallery, and is the twelfth art exhibit organised since its inauguration.

 Ms. Abastado’s work includes a series of drawings in ink as well as acrylic-on-canvas paintings, whose subject is the Etz Hayyim Synagogue of Chania.
 The artist’s palette is quite distinctive: black and white are paired with a single basic colour in each painting.
 Her technique focuses on form and volume, incorporating experiential elements as well as symbolic references.

-“Starting from my own personal and emotional involvement with the subject, I created a series of clear, narrative images,” says the artist.
+“Starting from my own personal and emotional involvement with the subject, I created a series of clear, narrative images,” said Abastado.
 “My aim is to set off concepts and symbolisms, beyond their usual existence in a frame of reference, which is most often dictated by the accuracy of the image.”

 Seeing the synagogue from intensely personal angles, Lydia Abastado captures peeks of the building, whose shapes and angles she records using a mixed technique.
 She matches a variety of elements and materials from diverse sources, much like the synagogue itself.